angular/angular/aio/content/guide/service-worker-notifications.md

 The default behaviour for the `notificationclick` event, is to close the notification and notify `SwPush.notificationClicks`.

-This can easily be changed by adding an `onActionClick` property to the `data` object, and provide a `default` operation.
+You can specify an additional operation to be executed on `notificationclick` by adding an `onActionClick` property to the `data` object, and providing a `default` entry.
+This is especially useful for when there are no open clients when a notification is clicked.

 ```json
 {